- Make/Cancel an Appointment

 If you find that your essay is too long, do not reformat it extensively to make it fit.
 Making readers deal with a nine-point font and quarter-inch margins will only irritate them.
 Figure out what material you can cut and cut it.
 For strategies for meeting word limits, see our handout on writing concisely.

 Finally, proofread it again.
 We’re not kidding.

-Don’t be afraid to talk to professors or professionals in the field; many of them would be flattered that you asked their advice, and they will have useful advice that others might not have.
+Don’t be afraid to talk to professors or professionals in the field.
+Many of them would be flattered that you asked their advice, and they will have useful suggestions that others might not have.

 If your schedule and ours permit, we invite you to come to the Writing Center.
 Be aware that during busy times in the semester, we limit students to a total of two visits to discuss application essays and personal statements (two visits per student, not per essay); we do this so that students working on papers for courses will have a better chance of being seen.or submit your essay to our online writing center (note that we cannot guarantee that an online tutor will help you in time).

 There are a lot of handbooks and websites dealing with personal statement essays.
-The following are just a couple:
+The following are just a few:

 Stelzer, Richard J. How to Write a Winning Personal Statement for Graduate and Professional School.
 3rd ed.
-Princeton, New Jersey: Peterson’s, 1997.
+Lawrenceville, New Jersey: Thomson Peterson’s, 2002.